Wallace & Gromit: The Curse of the Were-Rabbit (video game)

-Wallace & Gromit: The Curse of the Were-Rabbit is a video game developed by Frontier Developments and published by Konami.
-It was released for the PlayStation 2 and Xbox consoles, and for the Java ME.
-It was released in North America and Europe in September, October and December 2005 respectively, and in Japan on March 16, 2006 for the PlayStation 2.
-It is based on the film of the same name by Aardman Animations and DreamWorks Animation.
+Wallace & Gromit: The Curse of the Were-Rabbit is a platform video game developed by Frontier Developments and published by Konami.
+It was released for the PlayStation 2 and Xbox consoles.
+It was released in 2005 in North America in September, Europe and Australia in October, and in Japan the following year on 16 March 2006 for the PlayStation 2.
+It is based on the film of the same name by DreamWorks Animation and Aardman Animations.
+A version for the GameCube was also announced but was never released.